arce/hugoexamples/content/books/_index.md

 ---
-title: Book List
+title: Books Information
 ---

-This is the books section
+This section presents information about books.